caseycs/amsterdam-php-opening-graphql/PITCHME.md

 We have guests, users and admins.

-It's very convenient to use GraphQL for both of them: simple, no code duplication.
+It's very convenient to use GraphQL for all of them: simple, no code duplication.
 However extra attention which field to show to whom is important.

++++

 Our approach:

 * Mark fields as required according to the real data model, and return empty/invalid value (beginning of the century for the date) when permissions is not enough
 * Return `permissionDenied` application error when filter is not available
-* Adjust related queries according to user permissions
+* Always "downgrade" related data queries according to user permissions

 ---

 ## Writing middleware

+No middleware support our of the box, but you can emulate them by wrapping resolvers intro closures.

+Example use-case: analyse resolver interface to extract permission check:

 ```
+interface ResolverInterface
+{
+    public function resolve(array $root, array $args,
+    Context $context);
+}

-AuthorizedResolverInterface
+interface AuthorizedResolverInterface
-AdminResolverInterface
+interface AdminResolverInterface
 ```
 ---